- 3.17K views

 - Backpacker vibe:

-Peru is a magical country, a complete mix of colourful and contradictory sights to be discovered.
+Peru on a budget is a complete mix of colourful and contradictory sights to be discovered.
 Sparkling beaches that surfers can only dream of, a wild Amazonian jungle, a one-of-a-kind multi-colored desert and the snow-capped peaks of the Andes.
 It’s hard to think of a destination that offers more diversity for the adventurous traveller.
 From the busy capital city of Lima to the charming colonial town of Arequipa and all the way to the top of Machu Picchu, you certainly won’t be bored on your visit to Peru — even on a budget.

 - Average meal cost per day: USD 11